Gynecomastia: Diagnosis

 To diagnose gynecomastia, a thorough history and physical examination are obtained by a physician.
 Important aspects of the physical examination include evaluation of the male breast tissue with palpation to evaluate for breast cancer and pseudogynecomastia (male breast tissue enlargement solely due to excess fatty tissue), evaluation of penile size and development, evaluation of testicular development and an assessment for masses that raise suspicion for testicular cancer, and proper development of secondary sex characteristics such as the amount and distribution of pubic and underarm hair.
 Gynecomastia usually presents with bilateral involvement of the breast tissue but may occur unilaterally as well.

 Diagnosis of men with breast enlargement can be evaluated using an algorithm.
 A review of the medications or substances an individual takes may reveal the cause of gynecomastia.
 Recommended laboratory investigations to find the underlying cause of gynecomastia include tests for aspartate transaminase and alanine transaminase to rule out liver disease, serum creatinine to determine if kidney damage is present, and thyroid-stimulating hormone levels to evaluate for hyperthyroidism.
 If these initial laboratory tests fail to uncover the cause of gynecomastia, then additional tests to evaluate for an underlying hormonal balance due to hypogonadism or a testicular tumor should be checked including total and free levels of testosterone, luteinizing hormone, follicle stimulating hormone, estradiol, serum beta human chorionic gonadotropin (β-hCG), and prolactin.

 High levels of prolactin are uncommon in people with gynecomastia.
 If β-hCG levels are abnormally high, then ultrasound of the testicles should be performed to check for signs of a hormone-secreting testicular tumor.
-Markers of testicular, adrenal, or other tumors such as urinary 17-ketosteroid or serum dehydroepiandrosterone may also be checked if there is evidence of hormonal imbalance on physical examination.
-If this evaluation does not reveal the cause of gynecomastia, then it is considered to be idiopathic gynecomastia (of unclear cause).
+Markers of testicular, adrenal, or other tumors, such as urinary 17-ketosteroid or serum dehydroepiandrosterone, may also be checked if there is evidence of hormonal imbalance on physical examination.
+If this evaluation does not reveal the cause of gynecomastia, it is considered to be idiopathic gynecomastia (of unclear cause).